A complete map of everything on this website.

 What Platforms and Databases does DataBee Support?

 Oracle and SQL Server versions are available.
 The DataBee software is installed on a Windows PC and operates on both local and remote databases.
 There are no server side components for any DataBee version.
-Oracle versions 9i, 10g, 11g, 12c and SQL Server versions 2005, 2008, 2012 and 2014 are supported.
+Oracle versions 9i, 10g, 11g, 12c, AWS RDS for Oracle and SQL Server versions 2005, 2008, 2012, 2014 and 2016 as well as Azure SQL Server and AWS RDS SQL Server are supported.

 Can I Try DataBee Out?